jabir7860/DS-Intern-Project-By-JABIR/README.md

 To create a clean and well structured dataset of audio recordings in different Indian languages.
 ================================================================================================
-Project By : MOHAMMAD JABIR
+Project By : MOHAMMAD JABIR,
 Task By : VINITH HR
 ================================================================================================
 Data Sourcing :